PanicStation.org

 What can wait

-• You do not need to argue about fees, refunds, or compensation right now.
+• You do not need to argue about fees, refunds, or compensation while you are standing at the vehicle.

-• You do not need to write a detailed complaint while you’re stressed and stranded.
+• You do not need to write a detailed complaint now.

-• You do not need to do major troubleshooting (reinstalling the app, factory resets, changing phones) unless support tells you to.
+• You do not need to reinstall the app, factory-reset your phone, change payment cards, or make account changes unless support asks you to.

 Important reassurance